Can Our Medical Model of Care Be Remade? — By Robert Whitaker

 By Robert Whitaker author of Anatomy of an Epidemic and Mad in America (posted with the author's permission) Yesterday, I have to confess, I experienced one of the more satisfying days of my journalistic career1.
 Every journalist hopes that his or her writing will have an impact, and a few months ago, in response to Anatomy of...
 Continue Reading →

-Irresponsible therapy as sorcery
+when therapy is sorcery

 Comparisons are odious